cs378-s26/common-rust/docs/devices.md

 - `ioctl()` is a stub in the existing drivers.
 - There is no VFS or syscall integration yet, so devices are kernel-internal objects rather than user-visible files.
 - Discovery is tightly coupled to firmware parsing, not to hotplug or runtime bus enumeration.
-- Interrupt dispatch is not abstracted through the common device traits.

 That makes the current model best thought of as an early kernel driver framework: enough structure to discover hardware, map it safely, and expose typed operations to the rest of the kernel, but not yet a full device-management stack.